British Airways has suspended its routes from London Heathrow to Kyiv, Ukraine and St Petersburg, Russia.

 For passengers due to travel to Kyiv or St Petersburg, BA has also secured a rebooking agreement with Lufthansa.
 Passengers can fly on Lufthansa via either Frankfurt or Munich.
 In all cases, passengers must fly on a British Airways operated flight between Heathrow and Frankfurt or Munich.

 Update Wednesday 5 June 2019

-For passengers due to travel to Kieve, BA has also secured a rebooking agreement with Ukraine International Airlines.
-Passengers can rebook on to one of the airline’s twice daily services from London Gatwick to Kiev.
+For passengers due to travel to Kyiv, BA has also secured a rebooking agreement with Ukraine International Airlines.
+Passengers can rebook on to one of the airline’s twice daily services from London Gatwick to Kyiv.
 Any additional consequential costs such as ground transportation will be at passengers’ expense.